Polish Military Organisation

-The Polish Military Organisation, PMO (Polska Organizacja Wojskowa, POW) was a secret military organization that was formed during World War I (1914-1918).
+The Polish Military Organisation, PMO (Polska Organizacja Wojskowa, POW) was a secret military organization that was formed during World War I (1914–1918).
 Józef Piłsudski founded the group in August 1914.
 It adopted the name POW in November 1914 and aimed to gather intelligence and to sabotage the enemies of the Polish people.
 Piłsudski used it to act independently from his cautious Austro-Hungarian supporters, and it became an important, if somewhat lesser known, counterpart to the Polish Legions.
 Its targets included the Russian Empire in the early phase of the war and the German Empire later.
 Its membership rose from a few hundred in 1914 to over 30,000 in 1918.

 History

 Intelligence and training

-The Polish Military Organization (PMO) can be traced to formations of August 1914 or even earlier, but it was officially founded in November 1914 as a merger of two previously-existing youth para-military organisations: the Drużyny Strzeleckie and the Związek Strzelecki.
+The Polish Military Organization (PMO) can be traced to formations of August 1914 or even earlier, but it was officially founded in November 1914 as a merger of two previously existing youth para-military organisations: the Polish Rifle Squads and the Riflemen's Association.
 Active in the Russian-held Kingdom of Poland, the PMO served as the intelligence and sabotage arm of Piłsudski's Polish Legions.
 In fact, many members of the illegal and secret PMO were at the same time soldiers of the Austro-Hungarian-backed Polish Legions.
 The PMO was commanded militarily by Piłsudski himself, and the political command was a secret "A" Convent, headed by Jędrzej Moraczewski.

 Initially active only in Central Poland, the PMO units in time were formed in all parts of the former Polish–Lithuanian Commonwealth, including what is now Lithuania, Belarus, Ukraine and Russia.
 It was mainly preoccupied with intelligence and sabotage, as well as military training of its members and the acquisition of arms from various armies fighting on Polish soil.
 The PMO members were seen as the core of the future Polish Army after Poland had regained its independence.

 After most of Poland was occupied by the Central Powers in 1915, the PMO became semilegal and unofficially supported by the German army, which saw it as a useful source of information on Russia and a useful reservoir of skilled officers.
 However, in July 1917, after the Oath Crisis in the Polish Legions and the arrest of Piłsudski, the PMO returned to the underground and started covert operations against German and Austrian garrisons and supply lines.
-In place of Piłsudski, who was sent to a German prison in the fortress in Magdeburg, the commander of the PMO became his friend, Edward Rydz-Śmigły, who was also a future Marshal of Poland.
+In place of Piłsudski, who was sent to a German prison in the fortress in Magdeburg, the commander of the PMO became his friend Edward Rydz-Śmigły, who was also a future Marshal of Poland.